selfcommunity/developers-doc/docs/apireference/v2/category/get_category_children.md

 ---
-sidebar_label: Get Category children
+sidebar_label: Get Category Children
 sidebar_position: 1
-title: Get Category children
+title: Get Category Children
 ---

-This endpoint retrieves all Categories children
+This endpoint retrieves all Categories Children positioned down in the first level of the Categories graph.

 ## HTTP Request